CrossTheRoadElec/Phoenix5-Documentation/README.md

 ## **Before you write any software!**
 Follow the sections below in order.
 Otherwise you will see compiler errors for missing calls/VIs.
 This is also necessary for the roboRIO Web-based configuration.
+For more details on the components being installed, see [here](#framework-components).

 ### Installing Phoenix Framework onto PC
 The Phoenix Framework installer is the Windows Executable Installer that provides all software and API Libraries required to support CTRE products.